JeffreyIEscobar/Rock-Paper-Scissors/README.md

 - `script.js`: The JavaScript file for implementing the game logic and interactivity.
 - `main.cpp`: The C++ file containing the original game logic.

+## Contributing

+Contributions are welcome!
+If you'd like to enhance or customize this application, feel free to fork this repository and submit a pull request.

+## License

+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For questions or feedback, please contact Jeffrey I. Escobar via Jeffreyianescobar@gmail.com